-UPDATE: THIS SYMPOSIUM HAS BEEN CANCELLED, IN LIGHT OF THE RAPIDLY DEVELOPING SITUATION WITH COVID-19.
+UPDATE: THIS SYMPOSIUM HAS BEEN CANCELLED DUE TO THE RAPIDLY DEVELOPING SITUATION WITH COVID-19.

 Keynote: Professor Alison Scott-Bauman (Centre of Islamic Studies, SOAS University of London)

 We are pleased to announce that the 4th TIMES Post-Graduate Forum Symposium will be held on Tuesday 2nd June 2020 at the University of Birmingham, UK.